gvwilson/fiction/iffy/index.md

 and from his squint and the smell of his breath Iffy guessed that she'd find at least one empty bottle in the recycling if she bothered to look for it.
-"Lemme guess---you can sing.
+"Lemme guess—you can sing.
-Or no---you can do magic tricks an turn jellyfish into gold."
+Or no—you can do magic tricks an' turn jellyfish into gold."

 "Almost," Wales nodded.
 "Except it isn't magic, and gold will be all yours."